dempe/blog/resources/posts/phantom-in-the-light.md

 For much of human history, the rainbow was a supernatural phenomenon.
 In Judaic religions, it was a sign of God's covenant that he would never kill everyone on earth via a giant flood again.[^1] In Norse mythology, there was the Bifröst, the rainbow bridge that connected Midgard (the realm of man) to Asgard (the realm of the gods).
 Iris, in Greek mythology, was the goddess of the rainbow and divine messenger of the gods.
 For much of human history, the rainbow was as inscrutable as it was inconstructible.[^2][^3]

+[//]: # (<x-img)

+[//]: # (    src="../assets/img/Joseph_Anton_Koch_006.jpg")

+[//]: # (    alt="Noah sacrificing a goat to thank God for not killing him and his family.
+God's rainbow, indicating that he would never kill everything on earth via a giant flood again, looms in the background.")

+[//]: # (    width="200")

+[//]: # (    title="God's Rainbow and Noah's Sacrifice")

+[//]: # (    caption="Noah killing a goat to thank God for promising to not kill everything on earth via a giant flood again"/>)

 <x-img
-    src="../assets/img/Joseph_Anton_Koch_006.jpg"
-    alt="Noah sacrificing a goat to thank God for not killing him and his family.
-God's rainbow, indicating that he would never kill everything on earth via a giant flood again, looms in the background." width="200"
-    title="God's Rainbow and Noah's Sacrifice"
-    caption="Noah killing a goat to thank God for promising to not kill everything on earth via a giant flood again"/>
+    src="../assets/img/heimdallr.jpeg"
+    alt="The Norse god, Heimdallr, lived at a place called Himinbjörg, where the Bifröst, the burning rainbow bridge, meets the realm of the gods.
+Heimdallr has keen senses of sight and hearing and keeps a perpetual watch for Ragnarök.
+This painting depicts Heimdallr sounding his horn at the end of times, Ragnarök." width="100"
+    title="Heimdallr"
+    caption="Heimdallr, watchman of the gods, sounds the mighty Gjallarhorn, ending his perpetual watch from Himinbjörg, where the Bifröst meets Asgard, the realm of the gods, and forewarning the world that the end of times, Ragnarök, is finally upon us.
+The Bifröst will soon shatter and the earth flood as Gjallarhorn echoes throughout the nine realms.
+Heimdallr's watch ends not because he fails but because the time for Ragnarök has arrived, and his duty has been fulfilled."/>

 ## Isaac Newton